Costs of civil court action using simple procedure

 Exceptions to the general rules about expenses

-In some cases full court expenses can be awarded to the successful party.
-The actual amount of expenses awarded may depend on the amount and nature of the work done.
+In some cases, full court expenses can be awarded to the successful party.
+The amount of expenses awarded may depend on the amount and nature of the work done.

 The cases that can be treated as exceptions to the general rules about expenses are when:

-- the person you took action against hasn’t provided a defence, or
+- the person you took action against hasn’t provided a defence

-- the person you took action against did provide a defence but hasn’t continued to use it in the case, or
+- the person you took action against did provide a defence but hasn’t continued to use it in the case

-- the person you took action against hasn’t acted honourably (for example, has lied) in defending their claim, or
+- the person you took action against hasn’t acted honourably (for example, has lied) in defending their claim

 - the sheriff considers that either your behaviour or the behaviour of the person you took action against has been clearly unreasonable.